deckhouse/deckhouse/modules/101-cert-manager/docs/FAQ.md

    * `letsencrypt-staging`

 In this way, an additional `ClusterIssuer` may be required in the following cases:
-1. Certificates need to be issued in a CA other than LetsEncrypt (including a private one).
+1. Certificates need to be issued in a CA other than Let's Encrypt (including a private one).
 Supported CAs are available [in the cert-manager documentation](https://cert-manager.io/docs/configuration/)
-2. Certificates need to be issued via LetsEncrypt using the `DNS-01` method via a third-party provider.
+2. Certificates need to be issued via Let's Encrypt using the `DNS-01` method via a third-party provider.

-### How to add an additional `ClusterIssuer` using LetsEncrypt and `DNS-01` verification method?
+### How to add an additional `ClusterIssuer` using Let's Encrypt and `DNS-01` verification method?

-To verify domain ownership via LetsEncrypt using the `DNS-01` method, you need to configure the ability to create TXT records in a public DNS.
+To verify domain ownership via Let's Encrypt using the `DNS-01` method, you need to configure the ability to create TXT records in a public DNS.

 `cert-manager` has support for mechanisms for creating TXT records in some popular DNS: `AzureDNS`, `Cloudflare`, `Google Cloud DNS`, etc.
 The full list is available [in the cert-manager documentation](https://cert-manager.io/docs/configuration/acme/dns01/).